khudgins/documentation/agent/proxy/operations.rst

 that occurs.
-The proxy may be restarted at will after this: if it misses a message, there will potentially be some automation slowdown but the message will be repeated in time (this is very similar to an agent being out of contact due to a cloud network issue - the agent and enStratus are resilient to this).
+The proxy may be restarted at will after this: if it misses a message, there will potentially be some automation slowdown but the message will be repeated in time (this is very similar to an agent being out of contact due to a cloud network issue - the agent and Enstratius are resilient to this).

 Load Balancing
 ~~~~~~~~~~~~~~